 Vodafone is providing telematics technology to support a usage-based insurance offering from UK company Admiral.

-The deal sees Vodafone supply hardware, connectivity, data management, crash analysis and safety related services for the insurer’s LittleBox solution.
+The deal sees Vodafone supply hardware, connectivity, data management, crash analysis and safety-related services for the insurer’s LittleBox solution.

 Vodafone has won the deal from Octo Telematics, European Communications understands.

-The LittleBox service, which launched in 2013, offers drivers discounted car insurance premiums based on analysis of their driving behaviour.
+The LittleBox service, which launched in 2013, offers drivers discounted car insurance premiums based on an analysis of their driving behaviour.

 It collects driving data that the customer can access through a dashboard, which provides a driving score and offers hints to improve driving.